webeetle/cherry/README.md

 - Clone this repository
 - Run `npm install` for install all dependencies
 - Run `npm run db:init` for create the database
-- Run `npm run start:dev` for start the server in development mode
+- Run `npm run start:dev` for start the app in development mode
 - Have fun 🎉

 ## Commands available

-- Run `npm run start:dev` to start the server in development mode
+- Run `npm run start:dev` to start the app in development mode
 - Run `npm run start` to start the project in production mode
 - Run `npm run test` to run the tests
 - Run `npm run build:${env}` to build the project